java-repository/microservices-lab/lab_deployment_native_image/lab_deployment_native_image.md

-# Building Native Images with Micronaut with GraalVM and deploying to the Cloud
+# Building Native Images with Micronaut & GraalVM and deploying to the Cloud

 ## Introduction
 In this lab you will learn how to to turn your application into a native executable with GraalVM Native Image and deploy your Micronaut application to a VM, a Docker Container Registry, and Kubernetes.